What Is A Parent Plus Loan Heres What You Need To Know

 4. Extended Graduated Repayment Plan: This plan also gives you the option to extend your payment period up to 25 years, but your lower monthly payments increase over time.
 To qualify, your outstanding loan amounts must be more than $30,000.

 Additionally, if you consolidate or combine your Parent PLUS loans into a single Direct Consolidation Loan, you may choose a payment plan based on a percentage of your discretionary income.
-Under the Income-Contingent Repayment Plan (ICR), your monthly payments will be the lower of 20% of your discretionary income or the amount you would pay under a fixed repayment plan over 12 years.
+Under the Income-Contingent Repayment Plan (ICR), your monthly payments will be 20% of your discretionary income.
 If you haven’t paid back your loan in full after 25 years, the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.

 12. What if you’re having trouble paying back your loans?